pranamya123/tryalma/README.md

 ## Unit Test

-Unit tests have been written for the **Leads** page to ensure the core functionality is working as expected.
-These tests cover:
+Unit tests have been written for the **Leads** page to ensure the core functionality is working as expected (page.test.tsx) These tests cover:

 1. **Loading State**: Verifies that the loading state is shown while fetching the leads.
 2. **Fetching and Displaying Leads**: Ensures that the leads are fetched and displayed correctly after being loaded.